ROOTBABU/rootbabu.github.io/docs/assets/markdown/basics/low-level-function.md

 The `".transfer()"` function and the `".send()"` function are both used to send `Ether` from the `contract's balance` to `another account`.
 However, there are a few key differences between the two functions:

-- `".send()"` function does not stop execution with an exception if the transfer fails.
+The `".send()"` function does not stop execution with an exception if the transfer fails.
 Instead, it returns a `boolean` value indicating whether the transfer was successful or not.
 If the transfer fails, `".send()"` will return `false`, but the calling contract can still check the return value to handle the failure.
 The `".transfer()"` function will revert all changes and return false if the transfer fails.
 This makes it a safer and more predictable option for transferring Ether than `".send()"`, but it may not be suitable in all situations.

 ## Call